nextflow-io/nextflow/docs/cli.md

 `-plugins`
 : Comma separated list of plugin ids to be applied in the pipeline execution.

-`-ps, -pool-size`
-: Maximum number of threads in the execution pool.

 `-process.<key>=<value>`
 : Set process config options.